 - It keeps track of your path and displays it as a dotted trail on the screen

 - You can both send data wirelessly and through a USB cable

 - Allows you to store routes of any place you choose

 - Even with high-end batteries, the battery life is not the best

 - It can be a little bulky when used as a wristwatch

-To make it simpler to interpret what you are looking at on the screen, the 220 has a color display with a high-resolution.
+To make it simpler to interpret what you are looking at on the screen, the 235 has a color display with a high-resolution.
 Not to mention, the screen on this version is larger than the original (Forerunner 220).

-When simply using the watch for non-GPS capabilities, it will last up to six weeks.
-But, if you use the GPS straight without stopping it will last up to 10 hours.
+When simply using the watch for non-GPS capabilities, it will last up to nine days.
+But, if you use the GPS straight without stopping it will last up to roughly nine hours.

 Color and Design Options